Ever wondered how to find the perfect critique partners or the perfect agent? Wonder what makes a perfect picture book manuscript?

-Hi, friends!
-I’ve got phenomenal author Jason June on the blog today.
+I’ve got phenomenal author Jason June on the blog today to talk about all of this and more.
 This is super exciting, because JJ was my Writing with the Stars mentor back in 2019.
 He helped me finesse several manuscripts, including the one that sold as my debut!

 Jason June has a whoooole bunch of books coming out, including the Mermicorn Island chapter book series in February and a YA debut, Jay’s Gay Agenda, on the way in June.
 You bet your bottom dollar I’ve got them all preordered!
 (I have a real book buying problem, but it’s fine.
 It’s fine.)

 JJ’s latest picture book, Porcupine Cupid, hit shelves in December.
 In the spirit of this little matchmaker porcupine, we’re going to talk about finding the perfect match, from critique partners to manuscripts to literary agents.

 LL: JJ!
 I’m so glad to have you here.
 Before we get to the matchmaker questions, tell us about Porcupine Cupid!